stefanes/PSGraphite/docs/functions/Get-GraphiteTimestamp.md

 ## DESCRIPTION
 Calling this function will return a timestamp suitable for Graphite:
-  * If a timestamp is provided it will be parsed and converted.
+    - If a timestamp is provided it will be parsed and converted.
-  * If no timestamp is provided the current date/time will be used.
+    - If no timestamp is provided the current date/time will be used.

 ## EXAMPLES

 ### EXAMPLE 1
 ```
 $timestamp = Get-GraphiteTimestamp
-Write-Host "Current Unix epoch is: $timestamp"
+Write-Host "Current Unix Epoch is: $timestamp"
 ```

 ### EXAMPLE 2
 ```
 $timestamp = Get-GraphiteTimestamp -Timestamp '2022-09-07T14:51:57Z'
-Write-Host "Unix epoch for 2022-09-07T14:51:57Z is: $timestamp"
+Write-Host "Unix Epoch for 2022-09-07T14:51:57Z is: $timestamp"
 ```

 ### EXAMPLE 3
 ```
 $timestamp = Get-GraphiteTimestamp -Timestamp '1662562317'
-Write-Host "Unix epoch for 1662562317 is, you guessed it...: $timestamp"
+Write-Host "Unix Epoch for 1662562317 is, you guessed it...: $timestamp"
 ```

 ## PARAMETERS